 The Parnell Business Association is a not for profit Incorporated Society whose activities are funded, via a targeted rate paid by commercial ratepayers within the Parnell Business Association’s boundary area, known as a BID (Business Improvement District).
 The funds are collected by Auckland Council and the relationship is guided by a BID Policy, which was updated in 2022.

-All Parnell BID eligible members are required to complete a membership form to confirm their membership via this link – (List your Business), and we encourage you to do this as comprehensively as possible so we can include all your relevant info on our database.
-It is also the responsibility of every member to keep their contact details updated with our office (firstname.lastname@example.org)
+All Parnell BID eligible members/BID affiliates are required to complete a membership form to confirm their membership via this link – (List your Business), and we encourage you to do this as comprehensively as possible so we can include all your relevant info on our database.
+It is also the responsibility of every member to keep their contact details updated with our office (email@example.com)

 The Parnell Business Association is the collective voice of Parnell and a strong advocate for business in the area, with an overall aim of fostering economic success.
 Our Strategic Framework is built on 5 pillars which guides our delivery of member services.